orionrobots/orionrobots.github.io/wiki/modular_robot_design.md

 <p>There are many advantages to be had by using modular design and building techniques with robots.
 </p>
 <h1 id="Reusability">Reusability</h1>
 <p>First is the advantage of reusing resources.
-Some electronic, mechanical and other parts are expensive so <a class="wiki" href="/wiki/part_reuse.html" title="Part Reuse">Part Reuse</a> is a desirable property.
+Some electronic, mechanical and other parts are expensive so <a href="/wiki/part_reuse.html" title="Part Reuse">Part Reuse</a> is a desirable property.
 </p>
 <p>If you spend time designing a system to perform a task, and you are aware (with some forethought) that you may use this component of the design again, try to modularise it.
 This is a concept common in software design, and applies just as well to hardware.
 </p>